-(image right).
-While 33 CFR Subchapter N only references the 1979 IMO MODU Code, both the 1989 and 2009 IMO MODU Codes have been accepted as an equivalent level of safety via Coast Guard policy.
+3.D provide additional details for issuance of an Option (b) COC.
+It is important to note that the policies associated with this option only apply to MODUs with construction dates before the applicability date of the 2009 IMO MODU Code.
+Option "C" MODUs MODUs that have been issued a MODU Safety Certificate in compliance with the applicable IMO MODU Code may apply for examination under Option (c).
+There are three different IMO MODU Codes published: 1979, 1989 and 2009 (image right) (see Drill Down #20).
+While 33 CFR Subchapter N only references the IMO MODU Code (1979), both the 1989 and 2009 IMO MODU Codes have been accepted as an equivalent level of safety via Coast Guard policy.
 The applicable dates are as follows: - 1979 MODU Code: construction on or after 31 December 1981 - 1989 MODU Code: construction on or after 1 May 1991 - 2009 MODU Code: construction on or after 1 January 2012 The MODU Safety Certificate will specify which IMO MODU Code was utilized for compliance.
 As found in 33 CFR 146.205(c), Option (c) MODUs must comply with 46 CFR 109 for requirements that are not addressed in the IMO MODU Code.
 While there are MODUs that meet the SOLAS Convention applicability requirements (500+ GT, propelled by mechanical means), the MODU Code is considered an acceptable equivalent to the SOLAS Convention (ref: MODU Code Preamble).
 Additionally, it should be noted that the IMO MODU Code is not dependent on a "parent" convention.
-Whereas other IMO Codes (e.g. LSA, FSS, FTP, etc.) are "dependent" on reference from an IMO Convention, the IMO MODU Code stands alone.
-MODU Safety Certificate Issuing Agencies It is important to note that any MODU Safety Certificate (IMO MODU Code or National Standard) is issued by the documenting nation.
-More than likely, a class society will issue the certificate on behalf of the documenting nation.
-Conclusion This provides a thumbnail sketch of the compliance scheme for MODUs operating on the U.S. OCS.
-The MSM Vol. II, Section G, Chapters 2 and 3 provide more guidance on MODU compliance.
-Archives: https://dco.uscg.mil/OCSNCOE/Drill-Down Questions/Requests: <a href="https://ocsncoe.go/ocsncoe DRILL DOWN Outer Continental Shelf National Center of Expertise 03 May 2017 Issue: 4-MODU
+Whereas other IMO Codes (e.g. LSA, FSS, FTP,) are "dependent" on reference from an IMO Convention, the IMO MODU Code stands alone.

+MODU Safety Certificate Issuing Agencies

+It is important to note that the MODU Safety Certificate (IMO MODU Code or National Standard) is issued by the documenting nation.
+More than likely, a classification society will issue the certificate on behalf of the documenting nation.

+Conclusion

+This provides an overview of the compliance scheme for MODUs operating on the U.S. OCS.
+COMDTINST 16000.76, Chapters 2 and 3 provide additional guidance on MODU compliance.

+MODU Applicability